Master of Business Administration — Online MBA

 Emphasizes total organization function and performance in a global environment.
 Examines general management responsibilities for determining objectives and future strategies and seeking commitment for their implementation, integrates functional course concepts to enhance decision making and communication skills through individual and group analyses of specific companies.
 Prerequisites: Financial Management, Operations Management and Management Science, Leadership and Organizational Behavior, and Marketing Management

-Career Workshop: Emotional Intelligence and Critical Thinking, 1 Credit
+Professional Development Seminars: Emotional Intelligence and Critical Thinking, 1 Credit

 Centers on decision-making as a critical leadership competency.
 You will see how decision makers learn to use both the emotional and rational sides of their brains to avoid being overwhelmed by their own emotional and cognitive biases.
 In this course, we will explore emotional intelligence and critical thinking as techniques for managing these biases to improve our decision-making and performance.